YINI-lang/YINI-spec/YINI-Specification.md

 The `#` character is not a hexadecimal prefix in YINI.
 Outside string literals, `#` always begins a comment.

-In the `hex:` form, the value after `hex:` MUST contain hexadecimal digits only.
+In the `hex:` form, the value after `hex:` MUST contain hexadecimal digits and permitted digit separators only.
 The `0x` prefix is not used inside the `hex:` form.

 ```
 color1 = hex:FFAA00     // ✅ valid
 color2 = 0xFFAA00       // ✅ valid
+color3 = hex:_FF_AA_00  // ✅ valid
-color3 = hex:0xFFAA00  // ❌ invalid
+color4 = hex:0xFFAA00   // ❌ invalid
-color4 = hex: FFAA00   // ❌ invalid
+color5 = hex: FFAA00    // ❌ invalid
 ```

 ## 8. Boolean and Null Literals